danott/website/site/2024/joining-rss-club.md

 <!--data 2024-01-14 #noIndex #rssClub -->
 ```

-This is great! [iA Writer](https://ia.net/writer) still finds these tags.
-And it is clear while writing/previewing that they are not part of the to-be-rendered content.
+This is great!
+The tags are present but it is clear that they are not part of the to-be-rendered content.
 This was an iteration on top of the [simplification](/2022/simplification/) of ditching YAML frontmatter in 2022.

 Nested layouts in ERB, Liquid, Nunjucks, or similar?
 Nope.
 I have one template that creates wrapping HTML.
 It's the default template provided by `kramdown`.
 No Russian-doll layouts necessary.
 I use "magic comments" to compose pages.
 "Prefer composition over inheritance."
 I'm gonna give it a shot.